 Official class times:

-You do not need any past business or civic innovation experience to thrive in this course.
+You do not need any past business or health experience to thrive in this course!
 Expect your changemaking peers to bring a variety of perspectives from departments and faculties across the university, a breadth of experience from their own lives, and a shared passion for social and environmental issues.

 The Civic Innovation Change Lab will be stewarded by the following team of individuals.
 This team will also invite in a variety of guests from the local community.